-The primary goals of management of the Charlotte Harbor Flatwoods project are: to conserve and protect signif cant habitat for native species or endangered and threatened species; to conserve, protect, manage, or restore important ecosystems, landscapes, and forests, in order to enhance or protect signif cant surface water, coastal, recreational, timber, f sh or wildlife resources which local or state regulatory programs can adequately protect; and to provide areas, including recreational trails, for natural-resource-based recreation
+The primary goals of management of the Charlotte Harbor Flatwoods project are: to conserve and protect significant habitat for native species or endangered and threatened species; to conserve, protect, manage, or restore important ecosystems, landscapes, and forests, in order to enhance or protect significant surface water, coastal, recreational, timber, fish or wildlife resources which local or state regulatory programs can adequately protect; and to provide areas, including recreational trails, for natural-resource-based recreation

-Qualif cations for state designation The Charlotte Harbor Flatwoods project has the size (18,000 acres), location (adjacent to the Babcock-Webb Wildlife Management Area), outstanding wildlife habitat (the largest stand of undisturbed f atwoods in southwest Florida) and wildlife resources (red-cockaded woodpeckers, Florida panthers, and Florida black bears, among others) to qualify as a wildlife management area.
+Qualifications for state designation The Charlotte Harbor Flatwoods project has the size (18,000 acres), location (adjacent to the Babcock-Webb Wildlife Management Area), outstanding wildlife habitat (the largest stand of undisturbed flatwoods in southwest Florida) and wildlife resources (red-cockaded woodpeckers, Florida panthers, and Florida black bears, among others) to qualify as a wildlife management area.

 Development surrounding and within the project, and the intense urbanization of southwest Florida, suggest a broad array of management problems.
 Trash dumping, other illegal trespass and the presence of numerous inholdings will certainly increase the need for intensive and careful management.
-Law enforcement and f recontrol issues are expected to be at the forefront.
+Law enforcement and fire control issues are expected to be at the forefront.

-Timetable for implementing management and provisions for security and protection of infrastructure.
+Timetable for implementing management and provisions for security and protection of infrastructure

 The first year of management activity will entail controlling public access with gates and/or fencing, and controlling the littering and dumping problems.
-Additional emphasis will be placed on planning and on establishing an adequate and appropriate for regime.

-Additional emphasis will be placed on planning and on establishing an adequate and appropriate f re regime.
+Additional emphasis will be placed on planning and on establishing an adequate and appropriate fire regime.
 Subsequent years should result in this project becoming an integral part of the management scheme for Babcock-Webb WMA.

 Revenue-generating potential Though this property contains significant timber resources, the timber revenue potential is low.
 There is little or no market for South Florida Slash Pine timber in Southwest Florida (in fact, very little timber market at all).
-Nevertheless, the potential for generating recreational revenue is signif cant, if new recreational user fees were to be implemented on this WMA.
+Nevertheless, the potential for generating recreational revenue is significant, if new recreational user fees were to be implemented on this WMA.